 Magdalena Janus, PhD. – Magdalena has an MSc from Jagiellonian University in Krakow, Poland, and a PhD from Cambridge University in the UK, where she studied early development of primates.
-She is an Associate Professor in the Department of Psychiatry and Behavioural Neurosciences at McMaster University where she holds the Ontario Chair in Early Child Development.
-Magdalena has associate appointments in the Departments of Clinical Epidemiology and Biostatistics, and Family Medicine, and is on faculty in the Graduate program in Health Research Methodology.
-She also holds an affiliate Associate Professor appointment at the School of Population and Public Health at the University of British Columbia.
+She is an Professor in the Department of Psychiatry and Behavioural Neurosciences at McMaster University where she holds the Ontario Chair in Early Child Development.
+Magdalena has associate appointments in the Departments of Health Research, Methods, Evidence and Impact (HEI), and Psychology, Neuroscience and Behaviour (PNB), and is on faculty in the Graduate program in Health Research Methodology.
+She also holds an affiliate Professor appointment at the School of Population and Public Health at the University of British Columbia.
 A list of her publications can be found here.
 Magdalena came to McMaster following advice from Dr. Fraser Mustard who told her to “talk to Dan Offord”.
 She did talk to Dan in the fall of 1997, and the rest is (EDI) history.
 Together with Dan, and with support of an advisory group led by Fraser Mustard, Magdalena developed the Early Development Instrument (EDI).
 Magdalena is very proud of all past and present EDI Team members without whom none of the work would have ever been accomplished, and she still misses Dan.

 Eric K. Duku, PhD., PStat – Eric has been with the EDI team as a Senior Statistician/Research Methodologist since 2002.
 He has a varied background in Mathematics, Demography or Population Studies, Applied Statistics and Measurement.
 As part of the EDI Research team, Eric uses his expertise in applied statistical and research methodologies, the analysis of complex survey data, and school-based survey research.
 He is involved in the design, implementation, and statistical analyses for local, national, and international implementations of the EDI and cross-national validity of the EDI.
 In addition to working with the EDI, he is a member of the Pathways to Autism research team.
 Eric has research interests in the determinants of inequalities in early child development, with particular interests in autism spectrum disorder, healthy child developmental status at school entry, as well as school-based mental health research and statistical, measurement and methodological challenges in child development research.
 A list of his publications can be found here.